 |

 In reply to Post #16 Yes that really annoyed me.
-I ended up just there padded cool bags as didnt fold in on themselves.
+I ended up just using there padded cool bags as didnt fold in on themselves.
 All i use now are their link rod sleeves.

 |